 Peel, core and chop the apples into small chunks, and add them to a large mixing bowl.

-Roughly chop up all of the nuts and toss them into the mixing bowl along with the apples, and all of the other ingredients too – minus the fennel.
+Roughly chop up all of the nuts and toss them into the mixing bowl, as well as all of the other ingredients too – minus the fennel.

-Stir all of the ingredients together and leave the mince pie filling in your fridge for 1-2 weeks.
+Lastly, pour in the brandy and stir all of the ingredients together.
+Leave the mince pie filling in your fridge for 1-2 weeks.

 This mince pie filling can be used straight away, but I find leaving it stand for a few weeks prior, helps encourage more flavour and depth.